lifeonlars/angular-firestarter/README.md

 - Social sharing
 - User Reviews

+## Aim to cover the following core concepts

+ - Ability to add and edit entities in Firestore
+ - Ability to link entities in Firestore e.g. linking an event to a venue and automatically duplicate the data in both collections
+ - Ensure data is kept in sync across collections when editing
+ - Structure data in Firestore to take advantage of shallow queries for entity list view vs. entity details view
+ - Implement best practice Material Design components via Angular Material
+ - Best practice Angular form implementation whilst allowing for easy modififaction/extension
+ -

 ## Usage

 Create an account at https://firebase.google.com/

+- Enable authentication with email, Google and Facebook via console => Authentication => Sign in method
+- Enable Firestore under console => Database
+- Set database permissions to enable read/write access for authenticated users

 - `git clone https://github.com/lifeonlars/angular-firestarter.git firestarter`
 - `cd firestarter`